erangalds/ucsc-elastic-simple/machine-learning-using-elasticsearch/machine-learning-using-elasticsearch.md

 ![forecast results](/machine-learning-using-elasticsearch/images/25-forecast.png)

 * Digging Deeper into the Analysis with Multi Metric ML Jobs

+During the previous analysis we noted that there had been an unexpected and anomalous spike in the number of requests received by the web app (event rate).
+For us to further investigate this, let's now try to look at the amount of data sent and received by the application.
+For that we need to use a multi metric anomaly detection job.

 Let us now dig a little deeper into the issue which we identified earlier.
 Now let's try to create a multi metric machine learning job to further analyse the problem.